Replace lost or stolen number plates

 Submit the form in person to a Service SA centre and pay the fee.

-Post the form with payment by cheque or money order to:
+Post the form with the correct fee (cheque or money order) to:

 Service SA